kramse/kea-it-sikkerhed/softwaresikkerhed/lektionsplan.md

 Primary literature:

-* The Art of Software Security Testing Identifying Software Security Flaws, Chris Wysopal, 2006, ISBN: 9780321304865, AoST or the Green Book
+* The Art of Software Security Testing Identifying Software Security Flaws, Chris Wysopal, 2006, ISBN: 9780321304865, named AoST or the Green Book
 * Web Application Security, Andrew Hoffman, 2020, ISBN: 9781492053118 called WAS below
-* Hacking, 2nd Edition: The Art of Exploitation, Jon Erickson, February 2008, ISBN-13: 9781593271442
+* Hacking, 2nd Edition: The Art of Exploitation, Jon Erickson, February 2008, ISBN-13: 9781593271442, called just hacking below
-* 24 Deadly Sins of Software Security: Programming Flaws and How to Fix Them, Michael Howard, David LeBlanc, John Viega, ISBN: 9780071626750, 2010 The McGraw-Hill Companies
+* 24 Deadly Sins of Software Security: Programming Flaws and How to Fix Them, Michael Howard, David LeBlanc, John Viega, ISBN: 9780071626750, 2010 The McGraw-Hill Companies, named 24-deadly below

 It is recommended to buy these books.